pyhf/numfocus-affiliate-project-application/README.md

 14. Any comments you’d like to make on the number of your active contributors:

 There are three core developers and one contributor (the core developer of a library that builds on top of pyhf) who will periodically contribute code.
-However, there are are additional users who engage with the the project through GitHub Issues and Discussions that do not necessarily contribute code back to the project on a regular basis.
+However, there are are additional users who engage with the project through GitHub Issues and Discussions that do not necessarily contribute code back to the project on a regular basis.

 15. What is your project doing to attract and/or mentor new contributors and maintainers?